I have made so many granny squares in the past 4 years and I’ve been through a few different patterns until I feel I have perfected it.

 Written pattern is below along with the video tutorial!
 If you are making any of my past granny square blankets, I suggest you use this pattern below for the best outcome.

-Hook Size
+Crochet Hook Size

 I have used different hook sizes in the past – mostly because I never remember what I typically use and looking back into a pattern would just be too easy for me.
 Yep, I just called myself lazy.

-I find a J/6.00 or K/6.50 works best for me to get 6-8″ squares.
+I find a J/6.00 mm or K/6.50 mm works best for me to get 6-8″ squares.
 It all depends on my tension at that particular moment.
 If you are following one of my patterns, check out the notes/gauge section to see what size squares you need to make and adjust your hook size accordingly.

 Other Granny Square Tips

-Solid Granny Square Crochet Pattern
+Solid Granny Square Crochet Pattern Written Instructions

 J/6.00mm hook

-Round 1: Magic ring, ch 2, 10 dc in ring, join to first dc (10)
+Round 1: Magic circle, ch 2, 10 dc in ring, join to first dc (10)

 Round 2: Ch 2, 2dc in each st around, join to first dc (20)